yangchenyun/yangchenyun.github.com/source/_posts/2011-12-31-lesson-learned.md

 ##Lesson 1: Know How to Sustain Yourself

 ###A Frustrating Start
   >Nobody, as long as he moves about among the chaotic currents of life, is without trouble. - Carl Jung

-  After the first thrilling weeks I dived into computer science, things turned out to be much more difficult than I thought before.
+  After the first thrilling weeks since I dived into computer science, things turned out to be much more daunting than I thought before.
 Without preparation I walked into an obscure reign with a 'map' full of mystical symbols.
-Soon I realized that there were more areas I need to explore, the 'map' I had was just an entrance to a much bigger world.
-From this world, I would encounter stunning web products on a daily basis.
-The more products I saw, the eager I wanted to be part of it and the more frustration I ended up with - I didn't even know how to code down a website.
+Soon I realized that there were more areas I needed to explore, the 'map' I had was just an entrance to a much bigger world.
+In that world, I would encounter stunning web products on a daily basis.
+The more products I saw, the eager I wanted to be able to create and the more frustration I ended up with - I didn't even know how to make a single web page.

   Besides frustration, self-doubt is another setback.
-I constantly doubted myself because I had zilch experience in computer science.
-Am I choose the right technology to learn?
-Am I learning too slowly?
-Do I miss something important?
-How long will it take to reach the next stage?
-There was no place to find authorized answers.
-To comfort myself I had to ignore all of them.
+I constantly doubted myself because I had no experience in computer science.
+Did I choose the right technology to learn?
+Was I learning too slowly?
+Did I miss something important?
+How long would it take to reach the next stage?
+There was no place to find the answers.
+To comfort myself I had to choose to ignore them.

   ![My yelling self](/images/yelling.jpg){:class="right"}
   Ignoring didn't solve the problem.
-As the excitement and confidence subsided, accumulating fear and doubt finally dominated.
+As the excitement and confidence subsided, the accumulating fear and doubt finally dominated.
 I was worn out.
 There comes the time when I found myself utterly useless:

-  A 24-year-old who just start learning web design and development without the ability to feed his own living.
+  A 24-year-old who just start learning web design and development alone without the ability to feed his own living.

   What a bum.